Statistics

 He also appeared in Secret Army, Couples and Edward VII

-Adrienne Corri (died 2016 aged 85) would be 94 - credited as Mena in The Leisure Hive
+Adrienne Corri (died 2016 aged 85) would have been 94 - credited as Mena in The Leisure Hive

 Adrienne Corri is a Scottish-born actress of Italian parentage.